agimenezromero/SPC_Analysis/README.md

    - Matplotlib
    - Pandas
    - PyQt5
-3. To run de program simply run the ChainAnalysis.pyw file by double clicking or execute via cmd as `python3 MagChain_CgainAnalysis.pyw` in the corresponding directory.
+3. To run de program simply run the ChainAnalysis.pyw file by double clicking or execute via cmd as `python3 SPC_Analysis.pyw` in the corresponding directory.

 # Usage